Characterizing Positionality in Games of Infinite Duration over Infinite Graphs: Examples and first applications

-In this section, we give various examples of constructions of (completely) well-monotonic graphs which are universal with respect to well-studied conditions.
+In this section, we give various examples of constructions of well-monotone graphs which are universal with respect to well-studied conditions.
 In particular, thanks to Theorem~\ref{thm:structure_implies_positionality}, this establishes positionality in each case.
-We start with a few $\omega$-regular objectives, then move on to the study of some valuations which are inherently quantitative.
+We start with some $\omega$-regular objectives, then move on to the study of a few valuations which are inherently quantitative, and finish the section with a study of finitary parity objectives.